davenaylor/postie/readme.txt

 == CHANGELOG ==

+= 1.3.2 (2009.xx.xx) =
+    * tags are now always an array, even if no default tags are set

 = 1.3.1 (2009.08.24) =
     * Changed GetContent filter to postie_post
     * Added database upgrade hook on activation